Westley Allan Dodd: Arrest

-The boyfriend of the boy's mother, William "Ray" Graves, came to the theatre lobby and was told that the boy had nearly been abducted.
+Kirk's mother's boyfriend, William "Ray" Graves, came to the theatre lobby and was told that the boy had nearly been abducted.
 Graves went outside the theatre in the direction where Dodd was last seen.
-Dodd's car had broken down a short distance away from the theatre and he was attempting to start the motor.
+Dodd's car had broken down a short distance away and he was attempting to start the motor.
 In order not to raise Dodd's suspicion and to stall for time, Graves pretended to be a passerby and offered to help him.
 He then put Dodd into a headlock and returned him to the theatre, where employees called the police.

-The local police contacted the Portland Police task force investigating the kidnapping and murder of Lee Iseli.
-Dodd was taken to the Camas Police station, where Portland task force lead detectives C.W.
+The Camas police contacted the Portland police task force investigating the Iseli murder.
+Dodd was taken to Camas police station, where Portland detectives C.W.
 Jensen and Dave Trimble interviewed him.
 He was then taken to the Clark County jail in Vancouver, where Jensen and Trimble continued their interrogation over the course of three days.
 Eventually, Dodd confessed to all three murders.
-Jensen and Trimble then served a search warrant at Dodd's home in Vancouver.
+Jensen and Trimble then served a search warrant at Dodd's residence in Vancouver.

-During the search of Dodd's home, police discovered a homemade torture rack, along with newspaper clippings about his crimes, a briefcase containing Lee Iseli's underwear, a photo album containing pictures of Lee Iseli, and assorted photographs of children in newspaper and store catalogue underwear advertisements.
+During the search of Dodd's residence, police discovered the homemade torture rack along with newspaper clippings about his crimes, a briefcase containing Iseli's underwear, a photo album containing pictures of Iseli and assorted photographs of children in newspaper and store catalogue underwear advertisements.
 They also discovered Dodd's diary, in which he wrote in detail about the murders.

-Dodd was charged with aggravated first-degree murder in the deaths of the Neer brothers and Lee Iseli, plus attempted kidnapping of another child.
+Dodd was charged with aggravated first-degree murder in the deaths of the Neer brothers and Iseli, plus attempted kidnapping of another child.
 He initially pleaded not guilty to all charges, but later changed his plea to guilty.

 Trial

-During his trial in Clark County Superior Court, the prosecution read aloud excerpts of Dodd's diary and displayed photographs of Lee Iseli.
-The defense did not call any witnesses or present any evidence, suggesting only that Dodd must be legally insane.
-The jury found Dodd guilty; prosecutors requested the death penalty and the jury agreed.
-Dodd would claim that speaking in his own defense was pointless, and ultimately, "the system had failed repeatedly".
-Washington State law gave Dodd the choice of execution by lethal injection or by hanging; Dodd stated that he wished to die by hanging because that was how he had killed Lee Iseli, his last victim.
+During his trial in Clark County Superior Court, the prosecution read excerpts of Dodd's diary and displayed photographs of Iseli in captivity.
+The defense did not call any witnesses or present any evidence, suggesting only that Dodd was legally insane.
+The jury found Dodd guilty; prosecutors requested a death sentence.
+At the sentencing phase of his murder trial, Dodd took the stand and personally requested a death sentence, telling the judge and jury that he was too dangerous to be kept alive.

-In 1990, Dodd was sentenced to death for the murder of the Neer brothers, as well as for the separate rape and murder of Lee Iseli.